When is it okay to display an artwork unframed?

 A small painting could be given a larger feel by adding a 20-30 cm (7-12 inch) border.
 Otherwise, 5-10 cm (2-4 inch) border should be sufficient.
 The border should always be larger than the width of the frame moulding and be neutral in colour, for example, ivory or beige.

-Adding glass gives extra protection, but may blur the textures apparent in the painting.
+Adding glass gives extra protection, but may blur the textures appearing in the painting.
 Different types of glass have different levels of visibility.
 Regular glass is the cheapest option and tends to be brittle.
 Plexi-glass (i.e., clear acrylic) is stronger but has lower UV resistance and visibility.
 Non-glare glass is a popular choice for overall UV resistance and strength.
 Museum glass – a strong and almost invisible material is the ideal choice; however, it's costly.

-What would you recommend for a simple and cost-effective frame?
+What would you recommend for cost-effective framing?

 A floater frame is a good option for paintings on stretched canvas.
 This type of frame has no glass.
 A floater frame gives an appearance that the artwork is floating with a small gap between the stretcher bars and the frame; it lifts the display without compromising on visibility.